 7. Encourage students to place their bottles in both the hot and cold water without breaking the bubble to see it rise and fall due to the temperature change.

 - How do you make the bubble grow larger?
 Smaller?

 - Is the same amount of air in the bottle if the bubble does not pop?

 - Is the volume of air increasing or decreasing in the bottle when it is warmed?
 What happens when the air is cooled?

-Convection is the transfer of heat by the movement or flow of a substance from one position to another.
-Temperature is a measure of the average speed or kinetic energy of molecules.
-These are both demonstrated in this activity, as changes in the temperature of air inside the bottle make the air’s volume grow or shrink.
+Changes in the temperature of air inside the bottle make the air’s volume grow or shrink.
 The warm bath causes the air inside the bottle to warm and expand, thus increasing the volume that the air needs.
 The air pushes the bubble up above the bottle’s mouth.
-The cold bath creates a slower and consequently more densely packed air mass that sinks into the bottle, pulling the bubble inside the bottle’s neck.
-As the temperature in the bottle fluctuates between cold and warm, the bubble serves as a tracer of invisible air – showing students how the mass of air in the bottle remains the same, but the space it takes up (its volume) changes as a result of its temperature.
+The cold bath creates a slower and more densely packed air that sinks into the bottle, pulling the bubble inside the bottle’s neck.
+As the temperature in the bottle fluctuates between cold and warm, the bubble shows students how the space the air takes up (its volume) changes as a result of its temperature.